 A great many songs concerning Molly Bawn (“Fair Molly”) have been collected, most of which involve her accidental shooting by a true lover who spies her white apron while hunting and mistakes it for a swan

 I have only recently started chasing these songs.
 There is a very interesting article by Jennifer J O’Connor, ‘The Irish Origins and Variations of the Ballad “Molly Brown”’, Canadian Journal for Traditional Music vol 14, 1986.
 O’Connor gives two variants of the text, and a discussion about the variant versions of this song.
 She concludes that although the theme of the swan-maiden being shot through mistaken identity is an ancient and universal theme, the are specific features of this song that enable it to be given a date and place of origin.
 The naming of the protagonists, Molley Bann Lavery and James Reynolds, from Kilwarlin, Co.
 Down, gives us a place as well as a social context; O’Connor cites Shiels suggesting Reynolds was Protestant and Lavery Catholic.
-Kilwarlin is in the area between Moira and Hillsborough, and is now cut by the M1 motorway between junctions 8 and 9.
+Kilwarlin is between Moira and Hillsborough, just south of the M1 motorway between junctions 8 and 9.

 O’Connor suggests that the song might date to the seventeenth century, though it is perhaps more likely that it is eighteenth century in date in the form we have it now.
 O’Connor cites a prose description of the ballad from 1799.